-Trump tweets against Germany, escalating row after tense summits - Nigeria Today
+Trump Tweets Against Germany, Escalating Row After Tense Summits - Nigeria Today

-Berlin – U.S. President Donald Trump called Germany’s trade and spending policies “very bad” on Tuesday, intensifying a row between the allies and immediately earning himself the moniker “destroyer of Western values” from a leading German politician.
+US President Donald Trump called Germany’s trade and spending policies “very bad” yesterday, intensifying a row between the allies and immediately earning himself the moniker “destroyer of Western values” from a leading German politician.

-Trump took to Twitter early in the day in the U.S. to attack Germany, a day after Chancellor Angela Merkel ramped up her doubts about the reliability of Washington as an ally.
+Trump took to Twitter early in the day in the United States to attack Germany, a day after Chancellor Angela Merkel ramped up her doubts about the reliability of Washington as an ally.

-The tit-for-tat row has escalated rapidly after Trump criticised major NATO allies over their military spending and refused to endorse a global climate change accord at back-to-back summits on May 26.
+The tit-for-tat row has escalated rapidly after Trump criticized major NATO allies over their military spending and refused to endorse a global climate change accord at back-to-back summits last week.

 “We have a MASSIVE trade deficit with Germany, plus they pay FAR LESS than they should on NATO & military.
 Very bad for U.S. This will change,” Trump tweeted on Tuesday.